glomex/gcdt-docs/docs/gcdt_plugins/50_gcdt_lookups.md

 * return the ARN of the certificate
 * wildcards for hosted zone are expressed with "*."
 * 'ERROR' in case a certificate matching the specified list of names can not be found

+Note: if you use ACM lookup in yugen / API Gateway you need to deploy the certificates to the `us-east-1` region.

 ### lookup secret